andrija-ei/tv-strategy-tester/README.md

 ## 🧪 Run on CI (GitHub Actions)

-CI runs headless and skips login (CAPTCHA can’t be bypassed).
+CI runs headless and saves playwright report and screenshots to artifacts
-Auth-based tests will be skipped or mocked in this mode.

-_CI Config: .github/workflows/playwright.yml_